pavhont/php-course/Readme.md

 ## Introduction

-Build a simple laravel development environment with docker-compose.
+Build a simple development environment with docker-compose.
 Compatible with Windows(WSL2), macOS(M1) and Linux.

 ## Usage